ShoppersON Terms of Service

 (b) To compile aggregate statistics for its own business purposes, such as, improving its Service, assessing trends in online advertising and audience demographics, or to create new or derivative products or services; and

-(c) To retain, aggregate, use and relicense any statistics and information collected by Clarivoy for its business research, white papers, presentations and for marketing purposes, provided that such data may be used in aggregate form only and shall not reveal the identity of any individual or you as a source of such data.
+(c) To retain, aggregate, use and relicense any statistics and information collected by Clarivoy for its business research, white papers, presentations and for marketing purposes, provided that such data may be used in aggregate form only and shall not reveal the identity of any individual or Customer as a source of such data.

 (a) Customer works with a third party for any targeted advertising delivery;